On Full-Stack Development in the Age of AI

 This isn't speculation.
 The data (see [1] and [2]) is already showing the shift:

-Increase in Senior Roles: In contrast, the number of senior positions continues to grow.
-Headcount for developers aged 31 and up is expanding.
-Companies struggle to find enough senior engineers, leading them to poach talent or acquire entire companies just to secure capable developers.
+Senior roles are growing.
+Headcount for developers aged 31 and up keeps expanding, and companies struggle to find enough senior engineers, poaching talent or buying whole companies just to secure capable developers.

 The Paradox